vonmillhausen/sf2000/README.md

 ### Sounds
 There are several sound files in the `20230420` firmware, stored in raw signed 16-bit PCM format (mono, little-endian at 22050 Hz).
 The SF2000 seems to play the files back at an incorrect sample rate vs. the raw data; if you want to customise the background music, resample your audio to 21560 Hz (21561.1 Hz is technically precise, but 21560 Hz is easer to remember, and all but the most exacting of human ears is unlikely to detect the difference), and then speed the audio up to 22050 Hz, using the resulting audio as the raw data (credit to `notv37` in Discord for doing the initial discovery math, and to `bnister` for doing technical follow-up in the firmware - you can [read their deep-dive into the details here](https://discord.com/channels/741895796315914271/1099465777825972347/1112643797344583710) (Discord link)).

-If you want to do it using [Audacity](https://www.audacityteam.org/) , the steps are:
+If you want to do it using [Audacity](https://www.audacityteam.org/), the steps are:

-1. Open your audio file
+1. Open your audio file; there's a hard-coded limit of 1 minute 30 seconds on the maximum length of the audio you can use, so if your audio file is longer than that, you'll need to trim it to be 1 minute 30 seconds or shorter (longer audio will glitch)
 2. Click the "Audio Setup" button on the top toolbar, choose "Audio Settings..."
     * Set "Project Sample Rate" to "22050 Hz"
     * Click "OK"